Newton Public Schools: Textbook controversy

-In October 2011, a controversy occurred over the content of a textbook used in World History classes throughout the district which contained content that was allegedly anti-Semitic.
+In October 2011, a controversy occurred over the content of a textbook used in World History classes throughout the district which contained content that was allegedly antisemitic.
 The textbook was later removed from the curriculum.

 Superintendent plagiarism

 In July 2014, The Lion's Roar, the student newspaper of Newton South High School, accused Superintendent David Fleishman of using parts of a speech by Governor Deval Patrick without credit.
 The accusations were levied by two members of the class of 2014.
 After admitting that he had failed to cite the governor, the Newton School Committee fined Fleishman one week's pay of his $250,000 salary.

 On December 19, 2014 the Massachusetts Attorney General found that the Newton Public Schools and School Committee Chair Matthew Hills had committed eight violations of the state's Open Meeting Law in June and July 2014.
 The violations occurred in connection with the plagiarism by Newton Superintendent David Fleishman.
 No sanctions were imposed on Hills other than reviewing the law.